keycloakify/oidc-spa/examples/angular-kitchensink/USER_ABSTRACTION.md

 }
 ```

 Include Angular's `AsyncPipe` in the component imports for this template.
-Default rendering waits for initialization. `.withNonBlockingRendering()` renders immediately, so gate user-dependent UI as above. `prInitialized` settles on both success and initialization failure; check `initializationError` before reading the user.
+Default rendering waits for initialization. `.withNonBlockingRendering()` renders immediately, so gate user-dependent UI as above. `prInitialized` settles on success and handled authentication or initial-user failures; check `initializationError` before reading the user.
+Configuration errors and unexpected adapter/core errors propagate from initialization instead of being converted into `OidcInitializationError`.
 Authentication getters alone do not guarantee that the user model is ready.

 `$user()` is a read-only signal. `user$` replays the current user to RxJS subscribers and exposes `getValue()`.
 Subscriptions made during initialization wait for the first user; anonymous or unconfigured user streams complete without emitting.
 An initial user-build failure errors the stream.
 Synchronous user reads before readiness, while anonymous, or without user configuration throw an explanatory error.